-The Eastampton Township Police Department encompasses seventeen (15) full-time, sworn officers and two civilian employees.
+The Eastampton Township Police Department encompasses fifteen (15) full-time, sworn officers and two civilian employees.
 Located in Central Burlington County,the department provides comprehensive 24-hour police services to the residents and visitors to its' 5.62 square mile borders.

 Integrity, Honor, Service